 Get creative at the Northern Spark arts festival

-When the sun sets on Nicollet Mall June 15-16, Northern Spark will rise once again.
+When the sun sets on The Commons June 14-15, Northern Spark will rise once again.
 The once-overnight public arts festival now has an earlier curfew (2am) after major storms rained on its parade over the past few years, but expect the same cool, crowdsourced, creative stuff.
 It’s kind of hard to explain Northern Spark to a newbie, so we suggest just grabbing some caffeine and checking it out.